-- In the Egyptian account, Atum creates himself out of the preexisting sea.
+- In the Egyptian account, Atum somehow created himself out of the preexisting sea.
 For Genesis, it is God who is preexisting and who creates the sea, as well as everything else.

 - In the Egyptian account, there are a multitude of gods, representing all of the elements of creation.
 For Genesis, it is God alone.

-- In the Egyptian account, the gods create man for their own benefit.
-For Genesis, God creates man in his image to rule over the creation.
+- In the Egyptian account, the gods created man for their own benefit.
+In Genesis, God created man in his image to rule over the creation.

 I do not believe this chapter is teaching us the mechanics of creation.
 Rather it is teaching us about the creator and his creation.
 It does not matter if it took six days or 6 billion years.
 The lessons are the same.

 Trying to reconcile the Genesis creation story accounts to modern science is, in the end, a losing proposition.
 Focus instead on what God intends us to learn from them.
 The first chapter of Genesis affirms that God alone is the creator of all that is.
 That the creation is good.
 And that humanity is the high point of the creation.
 God has made us special and has given us rule over his creation.